-Our optometrists at Lentz Eye Care and Associates are trained and licensed to diagnose and treat diseases of the eyes.
+Our optometrists at Lentz Eye Care are trained and licensed to diagnose and treat diseases of the eyes.
 We prescribe topical and oral medications for infections, inflammations, pain, dry eyes, glaucoma and allergies.
 We also work with top specialists and surgeons in the area to make referrals and co-manage when indicated.
 Common eye diseases we diagnose, manage and treat are:

 Blepharitis – An inflammation of the eyelids and eyelashes causing red, irritated, itchy eyelids and dandruff-like scales on the eyelashes.
 Click here for additional information

 Cataract – A cloudy or opaque area in the normally clear lens of the eye located behind the iris.
 Click here for additional information

 Chalazion – A slowly developing lump that forms due to blockage and swelling of an oil gland in the eyelid.
 Click here for additional information

 Color Vision Deficiency – The inability to distinguish certain shades of color.
 The term “color blindness” is also used to describe this visual condition.
 Click here for additional information